AdobeDocs/commerce-operations.en/help/configuration/cli/set-configuration-values.md

 You can set values at the following times:

-- Before you install Magento, you can set configuration values for the default scope only, because it is the only valid scope.
+- Before you install Commerce, you can set configuration values for the default scope only, because it is the only valid scope.

-- After you install Magento, you can set configuration values for any website or [store view](https://glossary.magento.com/store-view) scope.
+- After you install Commerce, you can set configuration values for any website or [store view](https://glossary.magento.com/store-view) scope.

 Use the following commands: